bigos81/wow-recorder-py/README.md

    ![image](https://github.com/user-attachments/assets/0468eced-5efc-4f46-a6fb-8212be5ca03c)

-   Check the "Enable WebSocket server" check box, fill in Server Port edit box, check Enable Authetiocation check box, set up the Server Password
+   Check the "Enable WebSocket server" check box, fill in Server Port edit box, check Enable Authentication check box, set up the Server Password

    ![image](https://github.com/user-attachments/assets/41f144d4-9151-4d58-bef5-beffca2aba69)

-4. Set up OBS scene
+3. Set up OBS scene

    Make sure you OBS Studio is configured to capture the scene of the game when turned on.
-The recorder will only ask the OBS to start and end recording without setting the scene, overlays, audio options etc. This means it's up to you to configre the scene, audio and output video settings properly.
+The recorder will only ask the OBS to start and end recording without setting the scene, overlays, audio options etc. This means it's up to you to configure the scene, audio and output video settings properly.
 It should look something like this:

    ![image](https://github.com/user-attachments/assets/95381855-5892-435f-889a-c203c421e891)

-   Where the Worlg of Warcraft window is selected as a scene, some overlay hiding the chat box (optional of course) and audio settings are set.
+   Where the World of Warcraft window is selected as a scene, some overlay hiding the chat box (optional of course) and audio settings are set.

-6. Set up the configuration in `wow_recorder_py.cfg`
+4. Set up the configuration in `wow_recorder_py.cfg`

     [OBS] section
    - `host` probably localhost in the way you want to go with, 127.0.0.1 should also work for OBS running at the same host as the recorder and WoW client